axtk/doctest/README.md

 _Generates unit tests from inline comments in JS code_

-This approach is inspired by the Python [doctest](https://docs.python.org/3/library/doctest.html) library.
-It is quite handy, when simple unit tests are close at hand.
+This approach is inspired by the Python [doctest](https://docs.python.org/3/library/doctest.html) library enabling the developer to run tests from a docstring comment next to the code.
+For simple unit tests, it is convenient when they are close at hand.

-They are easy to read, and they can work as human-readable examples giving insights to what the module is about.
+They are easy to read, and they can work as human-readable examples giving insights to the module's use cases.

 They are also easy to write, and in the process of development, their presence or absence in the code comes immediately obvious without the need to search through other files and folders.

 ## Usage

+_(With [jest](https://jestjs.io/) as an example)_

 ```
 $ npx doctest build ./src/**/*.js